 4. Hold off claiming Social Security

-Wait at least until full retirement age (FRA) to claim Social Security.
-Taking your benefits earlier reduces how much money you’ll get each month.
+For many people, it makes sense to wait at least until their full retirement age (FRA) to claim Social Security.
+Taking your benefits earlier than that age set by the Social Security Administration reduces how much money you’ll get each month.

-If your life expectancy is short or you aren’t depending on the money, it may make sense to claim sooner.
-But for most of us, delaying Social Security pumps up your checks by 8% per year until you do claim the benefit.
+If you have a short life expectancy or you aren’t depending on the money, it may make sense to claim sooner.
+But for most of us, delaying Social Security pumps up benefit checks by 8% per year until you do start claiming.
 At age 70, you no longer get such increases and there’s no more reason to delay.

 5. Look into living where housing is cheaper